adventure

 The National Fried Chicken Festival is back again this year in New Orleans.
 The event is happening this fall on the Lake Front.
 Learn more.

-The National Fried Chicken Festival in New Orleans, Louisiana will take place on October 4 and 5, 2025.
+The National Fried Chicken Festival in New Orleans, Louisiana will take place on October 3–4, 2026 (anticipated based on annual fall scheduling).
 The festival celebrates Southern food, music, and culture, and will be held on the NOLA Lakefront.

 The festival features more than 40 restaurants serving world-class dishes, as well as performances over two days.